 I personally like socks because they take up less space than slippers and keep you cozy while in bed, but some moms really enjoy having slippers at the hospital.
 Totally your call.

 Some people like to take flip flops to walk around in, as well, especially during labor.
+They are also a good idea in the shower.
 We think socks are enough, but it’s a personal choice.

 (3) Nursing Pillows and Other Breastfeeding Supplies